 AALL wishes happy holidays to you and your families!

-AALL and its Executive Board need your leadership and expertise in support of AALL.
-This is your chance to help lead the Association dedicated to advancing the profession of law librarianship.
-AALL is seeking members to volunteer to serve on one of our 22 committees or award juries.
+AALL and its Executive Board need your leadership and expertise.
+This is your chance to help lead the Association dedicated to advancing the profession of law librarianship and legal information.
+AALL is seeking volunteers to serve on one of its 24 committees and award juries.
 Please consider lending your time and talent to AALL.

 - AALL/LexisNexis Call for Papers Committee